This post has already been read 16514 times!

-Due to more complex supply chains, policy makers worldwide are enforcing stricter regulations for manufacturing and logistics.
+Due to more complex supply chains and threats of supply disruption, policy makers worldwide are enforcing stricter regulations for manufacturing and logistics.
 Selected manufacturing problems and growing public pressure have caused the US Food and Drug Administration (FDA) to strengthen GMP standards (Good Manufacturing Practices) and control them more strictly.
 Within a decade, the number of FDA warning letters sent to medical device manufacturers has increased threefold, from 61 letters in 2002 to 181 in 2012 (EC A 2012).

 The number of FDA inspections of drug and biologics manufacturers has also grown.
 In the years to come, the FDA expects domestic GMP inspections to decrease and more inspections in the foreign arena (FDA 2013) reflecting the trend towards more globalized supply chains.
 At the same time, most emerging countries themselves are increasing their regulatory requirements.
 China published new GMP guidelines in 2012 and called on pharmaceutical companies to pursue GMP certification by the end of 2013.